What is a Vector Database and How Does It Work?

 Vector databases have been widely adopted to build applications in various domains, including recommender systems, semantic searches, chatbots, retrieval augmented generation (RAG), anomaly detection, and tools for searching for similar images, videos, and audio content.

-With the rise of artificial intelligence (AI) and large language models (LLMs) like ChatGPT, vector databases become a crucial infrastructure component of the retrieval augmented generation (RAG) pipelines, a technique used to address LLM hallucinations.
+With the rise of artificial intelligence (AI) and LLMs like ChatGPT, vector databases become a crucial infrastructure component of the retrieval augmented generation (RAG) pipelines, a technique used to address LLM hallucinations.

 How does a vector database work?